SeanGPalmer/ox/README.md

 ## Setup

 * Edit `gulpfile.js` and edit the `projectname` variable to reflect the name of the website folder; this will be used for your Virtual Host setup.
-* Install the dependencies by running `npm install` within the project directory.
+* Install the dependencies by running `npm update` within the project directory.
-* If using Bower, install the bower dependencies with 'bower `bower install` and then, once the dependencies have been installed, `gulp bower`.
+* If using Bower, install the bower dependencies with 'bower `bower update` and then, once the dependencies have been installed, `gulp bower`.

 ## Virtual Host Setup